mrb0b1073/mrb0b1073.github.io/content/posts/otw/bandit/bandit3.md

 +++

 ## Level description
-The password for the next level is stored in a file called --spaces in this filename-- located in the home directory
+The password for the next level is stored in a file called --spaces in this filename-- located in the home directory.

 ## Tips for beginners
 - Think about how to *escape* the whitespaces.

 ## Solution
-After login in the machine as bandit3, we can see the filename *--spaces in this filename--*.
+After loggin into the machine as bandit3, we can see the filename *--spaces in this filename--*.

 Now we have 2 problems:
-1. Same as previous level, filename starts with `--`, so it will be interpreted as an argument.
+1. Same as the previous level, filename starts with `--`, so it will be interpreted as an argument.
 Address this problem using `./`.
 2. Filename contains **whitespaces**.
 This is an issue, as bash interpretes whitespaces to separate commands.

 To solve the second problem, we must escape the whitespace character in some way.
 Here is the solution: